WHAT IS A SITE PLAN?

 - A record of survey or a plat map of the parcel, drawn to scale if possible.

-- The size, location, and use any easements recorded on the property.
+- The size, location, and use of all easements recorded against the property.

 - Location of underground and overhead utilities.
 These could include sewer, water, electric, etc.